bhuffy/100-days-of-code/log.md

 **Today's Progress**: Learned CSS from Jon Duckett's book.

-**Thoughts** Looking at getting some books solely on CSS... going to finish the current HTML & CSS book first, but I really enjoy it so far.
+**Thoughts**: Looking at getting some books solely on CSS... going to finish the current HTML & CSS book first, but I really enjoy it so far.
 I'm probably going to put together flashcards for all of these properties, selectors, etc. though because I'm nearly certain this information will fade unless I start building websites immediately, which still probably won't be enough to retain everything.
 Or perhaps I just feel this way because it's so much new information.
 Who knows?

 **Link(s) to work**: NONE